-He boldly uncovered whole front face, which brought a natural daylight into the interior, and made it possible to see the displayed goods to the people passing by.
+He boldly uncovered the whole front face, which brought natural daylight into the interior, and made it possible to see the displayed goods to the people passing by.

 For a future new department store, František Herbst purchased a new baroque house between Celetná and Ovocný trh and left Josef Gočár a free hand.
 He trusted him so much that he agreed to design the building in a completely new style.

-The design was approved at the beginning of 1912, and in nine months the building welcomed the first guests.
-Not only its appearance was revolutionary, but also its reinforced concrete construction, which allowed to open the space without column partitions and to use large windows at the same time.
+The design was approved at the beginning of 1912, and in nine months, the building welcomed the first guests.
+Not only its appearance was revolutionary, but also it’s reinforced concrete construction, which allowed to open of the space without column partitions and to use of large windows at the same time.

-Josef Gočár designed not only the building itself but also its interiors including chandeliers and furniture.
+Josef Gočár designed not only the building itself but also its interiors, including chandeliers and furniture.
 A distinctive Cubist entrance door opened to a corridor leading to the staircase at the back of the house, which connected the four floors.
-In the basement there used to be a wine cellar, the Cafe Grand Café Orient operated on the first floor, but after only ten years it was closed for being old-fashioned.
+There used to be a wine cellar in the basement, the Cafe Grand Café Orient operated on the first floor, but after only ten years, it was closed for being old-fashioned.
 The renovation took place only during the complete reconstruction of the building in 2005.

 In the meantime, however, the house was undergoing various modifications, the first one in 1914 already.
 The area of the café served as Rudolf Moses’ bank offices, boutiques on the second-floor turned into Eduard Bellak’s banking offices.
 On the third floor, there were offices and the fourth floor was designed for apartments.
 After the war, all the apartments were divided into small offices of the National company “Exhibition”.

-The devastated house was reconstructed at the beginning of the 90s by architect Karel Prager, who tried to bring it back to its original condition and at the same time he had finished the glass roof already designed by Josef Gočár, but for unknown reasons, it was not built.
+The devastated house was reconstructed at the beginning of the 90s by architect Karel Prager, who tried to bring it back to its original condition.
+At the same time, he had finished the glass roof already designed by Josef Gočár, but it was not built for unknown reasons.
 On the fourth floor, a terrace with a wonderful view of the surrounding roofs was created thanks to the roof.

-On the ground floor, there is nowadays a cash desk and a shop with replicas of cubist ceramics and glasswork.
-Next to it, on a place of a former Jackpot shop, a restaurant Black Madonna opened recently.
-On two floors there it introduces typical cubist interior and popular international and Czech dishes are served there.
+Nowadays, there is a cash desk and a shop with replicas of cubist ceramics and glasswork on the ground floor.
+Next to it, on a former Jackpot shop, a restaurant Black Madonna opened recently.
+There, it introduces a typical cubist interior, and popular international and Czech dishes are served there.

-The House was managed by the State Fund of Culture, to which it was given when upon its founding in 1992.
-Cultural projects were intended to be financed with Lotynka lottery, and it lent 350 million crowns to start it.
+The House was managed by the State Fund of Culture, which it was given when founding in 1992.
+Cultural projects were intended to be financed with the Lotynka lottery, and it lent 350 million crowns to start it.
 The owners put the House of the Black Madonna and the Hybern Palace in the pledge to the bank.

 When the business plan collapsed, the fund was redeemed with a donation from the state budget, which was to be repaid from the rental of monuments.
 Last year, the Ministry of Finance had forgiven the remaining debt of the fund.

-While Cubism was manifested mainly in painting or sculpture and only marginally in architecture in the rest of the world, in Czech environment it became a complex style.
+While Cubism was manifested mainly in painting or sculpture and only marginally in architecture in the rest of the world, it became a complex style in the Czech environment.
 Architects such as Gočár, Janák, Hofman or Chochol have designed buildings and furniture, first for themselves and later for their friends.
-Josef Gočár and Pavel Janák founded the Prague Art Workshops in 1912 where they created their design.
+Josef Gočár and Pavel Janák founded the Prague Art Workshops in 1912, where they created their design.

 Small items such as vases, tea and coffee services, ashtrays or glasswork have gotten into small-scale production, so you also might have a cubist jewel at home.